 But that advantage might soon fall into the scrap bin, as a report from Purdue University suggests

 in response to the Lieberman-Warner Climate Security Act, which was defeated June 6 in the U.S. Senate.

 the U.S. Senate, ratepayer groups say a reincarnation is likely to follow after this fall’s elections.

-is any indication, Indiana industrial electric customers could see rates climb 38 percent by 2020--perhaps 50 percent by 2025, based on Purdue estimates.
+is any indication, Indiana industrial electric customers could see rates climb 38 percent by 2020–perhaps

 Indiana would be hammered

 A bill the likes of Lieberman-Warner will hit Indiana especially hard because the state ranked

 fifth in the United States in carbon dioxide emitted annually, according to a 2006 ranking by the Energy

 Information Administration.
 The Purdue report said similar studies "have shown projected national